Planetary Plasma Environment

-We study the interaction of surfaces/atmospheres/exospheres of planets or moons with the surrounding plasma (solar wind or magnetosphere) in detail.
+The research group “Planetary Plasma Environment” investigates neutral and charged particles in the vicinity of planets and their moons, including the interaction of surfaces/atmospheres/exospheres and the magnetic fields of planets or moons with the surrounding plasma (solar wind or magnetosphere) in detail.